coderarjob/meghaos-x86/docs/notes/processman.md

 Specifically after virtual memory for its stack gets unmapped it becomes impossible for the function to return back to complete the rest of the exit process.
 To kill a Kernel process (thread or otherwise) there is one additional step that happens before the start of the exit process, that is before step 1.
-Since the problem happens only using a different stack would be sufficient, here we switch to use the Kernel Stack (which is separate from the process's stack).
+Since the problem happens only for deallocating stack memory, using a different stack would be sufficient, so here we switch to use the Kernel Stack (which is separate from the process's stack).
 This again works because the page mapping for the Kernel Stack is already present in every process.

 When process exits it passes along a 'exit code', corresponding to the its state.
 These exit codes are 8 bit numbers (so it can at most be 255), which are sent to the parent of the process being